norswap/autumn/doc/autumn/API/parsers/choice.md

 Parsers that perform a choice between their sub-parsers.

-These parsers are define in the file [Choice.kt].
+These parsers are defined in the file [Choice.kt].

 [Choice.kt]: /norswap/autumn/parsers/Choice.kt